 Conclusion

-In this blog, you have learned about Database Replication, types of Database replication, how to achieve it, and its importance.
-Moreover, it explained the difference between data replication and database replication and listed the most popular tools for database replication.
+In this blog, you have learned about database replication, its types, how to achieve it, and its importance.
+Moreover, it explained how it differs data replication and listed the most popular tools for database replication.
 However, if you are looking for an easy solution, then try Hevo.

 FAQs